Windbreaker City: Plot

 Meanwhile, Amy (Melissa Fumero) and Rosa (Stephanie Beatriz) compete to get a weekend off work.
 Deciding to use the drill as an opportunity, Amy shoots Rosa, only to be shot herself.
 Afterwards, Amy lets Rosa have the weekend, as Rosa wants her parents to meet Marcus.
-Holt (Andre Braugher) decides to take Gina's (Chelsea Peretti) psychological test and is stunned at finding they both have the same score.
-They spend each of their segments arguing over the results.
-Holt tries to disprove their similarities, but Gina argues that this isn't a bad thing.
-Holt then concedes, as he points out that a number of other test results could've easily been his own results.
+Holt (Andre Braugher) decides to take Gina's (Chelsea Peretti) psychological test and is stunned to find they have the same score.

 Reception

 Viewers

 In its original American broadcast, "Windbreaker City" was seen by an estimated 2.59 million household viewers and gained a 1.2/3 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This was a slight decrease in viewership from the previous episode, which was watched by 2.79 million viewers with a 1.2/3 in the 18-49 demographics.
 This means that 1.2 percent of all households with televisions watched the episode, while 3 percent of all households watching television at that time watched it.
 With these ratings, Brooklyn Nine-Nine was the third most watched show on FOX for the night, beating Bob's Burgers, but behind The Simpsons and Family Guy, third on its timeslot and sixth for the night, behind The Simpsons, Family Guy, America's Funniest Home Videos, 60 Minutes and the 57th Annual Grammy Awards.